Eduard Hamm: Political career

 After the November Revolution and the end of the Munich Soviet Republic, Hamm was a member of the Bavarian State Parliament from 15 July to 14 October 1920.
-He resigned his seat in the state parliament after being elected to the German Reichstag in the June 1920 Reichstag election, where he served until 1924.
+He resigned his seat in the state parliament after being elected to the Reichstag of the Weimar Republic in the June 1920 German federal election, where he served until 1924.

 From 31 May 1919 to 24 July 1922, Hamm was Minister for Trade, Industry and Commerce in the governments of the Free State of Bavaria led by the Prime Ministers Hoffmann, von Kahr and Lerchenfeld-Köfering.
 In 1922/1923, he was a State Secretary in the Reich Chancellery under Wilhelm Cuno, and from 30 November 1923, to 15 January 1925, he was Reich Minister of Economics under Chancellor Wilhelm Marx.

-After leaving the federal government, Hamm was a member of the executive board of the German Industry and Commerce Day from 1925 to 1933, a member of the Provisional Reich Economic Council and editor of the German Economic Newspaper, in which he criticized the economic program of the NSDAP.
+After leaving the federal government, Hamm was a member of the executive board of the German Industry and Commerce Day from 1925 to 1933, a member of the Provisional Reich Economic Council and editor of the Deutsche Wirtschaftszeitung [German Economic Newspaper], in which he criticized the economic program of the National Socialist German Workers' Party.

 As early as 1920/1921, Hamm had denounced the "anti-Semitic propaganda" of the National Socialists in the Bavarian cabinet and had requested a ban on the Völkischer Beobachter.
 After the Nazi regime took power, Hamm was retired in 1933.
 He withdrew from active political life and worked as a lawyer in Berlin and Munich in the following years.
 He continued to maintain contacts, especially with the resistance circle around Otto Geßler, Franz Sperr and Carl Friedrich Goerdeler.
 In the event of a coup, he was intended to serve as a provisional governor for Bavaria in the Shadow Cabinet of Beck/Goerdeler.

 After the assassination attempt on Hitler in 1944, Hamm was arrested on 2 September as part of the "Operation Grid" by the Gestapo and taken to the Lehrter Straße prison in Berlin, where he died under circumstances that have still not been clarified.
 According to a Gestapo officer's testimony, he had jumped out of a window during an interrogation and died as a result of the fall.
 The suicide theory was later repeated in literature and interpreted to mean that Eduard Hamm wanted to avoid revealing the names of accomplices.